 Acadamy award winner Leonardo DiCaprio and Director Fisher Stevens have recently completed a new feature-length documentary examining the impacts of global climate change.

-The film follows DiCaprio and Stevens across the world where they discuss the impacts of the momentous changes currently underway, with world leaders such as Barack Obama and Bill Clinton as well as climate scientists and academics. more “Leonardo DiCaprio’s – Before the Flood”
+The film follows DiCaprio and Stevens across the world where they discuss the impacts of the momentous changes currently underway, with world leaders such as Barack Obama and Bill Clinton as well as climate scientists and academics.
+Continue reading “Leonardo DiCaprio’s – Before the Flood”

 The world’s largest crochet plastic sea turtle began life as an idea a short time after artist Annie Hsiao-Wen Wang had moved to Thailand, witnessing first hand the destruction of marine habitats

-Finally, Beach Clean The Movie! more “Beach Cleaning in Thailand – Video”
+Finally, Beach Clean The Movie!
+Continue reading “Beach Cleaning in Thailand – Video”